simonask/glamour/src/docs/index.md

 To solve this, we add some extra information to user-defined `Unit`s.
-Any unit is associated with a [`Scalar`](crate::Scalar) type indicating the component type of the vector, typically one of the primitive types supported by `glam`: `f32`, `f64`, `i32`, or `u32`.
+Any unit is associated with a [`Scalar`](crate::Scalar) type indicating the component type of the vector, which is one of the primitive types supported by `glam`: `f32`, `f64`, `i32`, or `u32`.
 The type of scalar determines which `glam` vector type is used for arithmetic in the vector type with that unit.